 The Firm is Outsourcing this activity to the specialist external SMSF administrator.
 The key issue is whether it is a Material Business Activity.
 The Material Business Activity assessment should be performed by the Member in Public Practice from the Firm's and the Clients' perspectives.
-SC63

 The Outsourcing arrangement covers less than 5% of Clients of the Firm thus may not be a Material Business Activity from the Firm's perspective as non-provision of the service is unlikely to materially impact the scale of services offered by the Firm.
 However, it may still be considered a Material Business Activity from the Client's perspective depending on the circumstances of the individual Client.
-If the Outsourced Service being provided to a Client is material from that Client's perspective, then the service may require consideration of APES GN 30.
-SC21
+If the Outsourced Service being provided to a Client is material from that Client's perspective, then the Member should refer to the guidance in APES GN 30.

 A Member in Public Practice is a partner in a Firm based in Australia.
-The Member's Firm has entered in to an agreement with a company in India to perform accounting work for the Australian Firm.
+The Member's Firm has entered into an agreement with a company in India to perform accounting work for the Australian Firm.
 In the coming year and going forward 80% of the SME accounting work of the Australian Firm is to be undertaken by the Indian company.

 The Firm is Outsourcing a Material Business Activity to the Indian company.
-The Indian company is providing an Outsourced Service to the Firm which is likely to require consideration of APES GN 30.
+The Indian company is providing an Outsourced Service to the Firm and the Member should refer to the guidance in APES GN 30.